New Vanuatu PM to 'revisit' security pact with Australia - ABC

 By Alasdair Pal

-SYDNEY, Sept 5 (Reuters) - Vanuatu's new prime minister, Sato Kilman, will "revisit" a security pact signed with Australia, Australian state broadcaster ABC reported on Tuesday, a day after he came to power in a vote by lawmakers.
+SYDNEY, Sept 5 (Reuters) - Vanuatu's new prime minister, Sato Kilman, will "revisit" a security pact signed with Australia, he said in an interview with Australian state broadcaster ABC on Tuesday, a day after he came to power in a vote by lawmakers.

 The pact was a major reason for the ouster of former leader Ishmael Kalsakau, who lost a no-confidence motion in parliament and was then defeated by Kilman in a secret ballot on Monday.